userilyo/LLM_Challenge/README.md

-# Simmons_Challenge
+# LLM_Challenge
-This is a repo containing the notebook for task assigned during tech interview with Simmons and wavelenght
+This is a repo containing the notebook for task assigned during tech interview with a Lawyer Firm for a LLM Data Scientist.